thoughtworks-jumpstart/guides/docs/backend-web-development/express-routers.md

 const usersRouter = require("./routes/users");
 ```

-#### Using routers for API versioning
+### Using routers for API versioning

+Refer to the script: [Express.js playground: library.js](https://github.com/thoughtworks-jumpstart/express-playground/blob/master/library.js).

 Imagine having a famous API that many applications depend on.
 You feel that it is getting old, and you will like to update it.
 However, you are unable to change the API because people are still using your API and you cannot make breaking changes or else their applications will not work.

-There are various ways to deal with different versions as we have briefly mentioned in the [REST and CRUD topic](rest-api).
+There are various ways to deal with different versions as we have briefly mentioned in the [REST and CRUD topic](backend-web-development/rest-api).
 A simple solution (but might not be the best) is to add version information to your API.

 For example, a request that wants to use version 1 of your library API might come to this URL: